Critical Influence of Overparameterization on Sharpness-aware Minimization: Understanding why SAM improves with overparameterization

 \section{Understanding why SAM improves with overparameterization}

-How does SAM benefit from overparameterization?
-Why does overparameterization particularly favor SAM over non-sharpness-aware optimizers?
-We address these questions in this section to develop a better understanding of the effect of overparameterization on SAM.
-Precisely, we posit that it is potentially due to the complementarity between overparameterization enlarging the solution space and the implicit bias of SAM driving to reach flat minima; \ie, once there are more diverse solutions available including both sharp and flat minima (by overparameterization), optimizers biased toward flat solutions (such as SAM) will more likely find such solutions than unbiased optimizers (such as GD).
-We support this reasonable hypothesis by demonstrating the following: (1) SAM does find simpler and flatter solutions than GD, and (2) the implicit bias of SAM is amplified with increasing optimal perturbation bound, both when the model is overparameterized.
+Then why does overparameterization particularly favor SAM over non-sharpness-aware optimizers?
+We address this question in this section to better understand the effect of overparameterization on SAM.
+Precisely, we posit that it is potentially due to the complementarity between overparameterization enlarging the solution space and the implicit bias of SAM driving toward flat minima; \ie, once there are more diverse solutions available (including both sharp and flat minima) by overparameterization, optimizers intrinsically biased toward flat solutions (such as SAM) will more likely find such solutions than unbiased optimizers (such as SGD).
+We support this reasonable hypothesis by demonstrating the followings: (i) SAM finds simpler and flatter solutions than SGD with the enlarged solution space (\cref{sec:understanding-solution}), and (ii) the implicit bias of SAM becomes stronger with overparameterization (\cref{sec:understanding-implicitbias}); both of these take place only when the model is overparameterized.